abdallah3z22/portfolio-website/README.md

 ---

 ## 🌟 About the Portfolio
-This is my **personal portfolio website** showcasing my skills, projects, and professional experience.
+This is **personal portfolio website** showcasing skills, projects, and professional experience.
 The site is **frontend-only**, featuring modern animations, smooth scrolling, and interactive elements.

 **Key highlights:**